rebecca-weiss/Stock_Scrape/README.md

 # Stock Scrape

 ## Purpose
-R package to scrape, and clean historical stock data in R
+R package to scrape / clean historical stock prices

 ## Usage
 To scrape data, use `scrapestock` function with the url to historical data.